MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/monitor-gitops-flux-2.md

 ### Create alerts for resource consumption and reconciliation issues

-After you've imported the dashboard as described in the previous section, you can set up alerts.
+After you import the dashboard as described in the previous section, you can set up alerts.
 These alerts notify you of resource consumption and reconciliation issues that may require attention.

 To enable these alerts, you deploy a Bicep template similar to the one shown here.
 The alert rules in this template are samples that can be modified as needed.

-Once you've downloaded the Bicep template and made your changes, [follow these steps to deploy the template](/azure/azure-resource-manager/bicep/template-specs).
+After you download the Bicep template and make your changes, [follow these steps to deploy the template](/azure/azure-resource-manager/bicep/template-specs).

 ```bicep
 param azureMonitorWorkspaceName string